bstenm/graphql-typescript-server-boilerpate/README.md

-Add pm2 , node inspect , ts prettier
+Add pm2 , node inspect , ts prettier, security: lusca
 # Flatten Api

 A GraphQL api to flatten an array of any depth as a service.